 Stop experimenting alone.
 Get someone who's already tracking this.

 The article says "spend one hour a day experimenting with AI."
 But most people waste that hour because they don't know where to aim.
-A single working session with someone who understands your business can collapse weeks of fumbling into one afternoon of real results.
-You don't need a hammer.
-You need someone to help you find what matters first.
+A single working session with someone who understands your business can collapse weeks of fumbling into one afternoon of progress.
+Start with what matters, then pick the right tool.

 Find your first "6 hours → 40 minutes" win.

-Get your whole team AI-fluent, not just AI-curious.
+Get your whole team fluent, not just curious.

 YouTube tutorials and casual ChatGPT use won't cut it.
 The article is clear: the people getting ahead are the ones using AI deeply in their actual work.
-Your team needs hands-on training tied to their real workflows, not slides and theory.
-The kind of skills they'll actually use Monday morning.
+Your team needs hands-on training tied to their day-to-day workflows, skills they'll use Monday morning.

 Out-of-the-box AI is impressive.
-AI trained on your voice, your processes, your client history, and your standards is transformative.
-That personalization is the difference between a novelty and a competitive edge.
+AI trained on your voice, your processes, your client history, and your standards is in a different category.
+That personalization is the difference between a toy and something that changes how you work.

 The article says it plainly: "the person who walks into a meeting and says 'I used AI to do this in an hour instead of three days' is the most valuable person in the room."
-That advantage disappears once everyone catches up.
-The time to act is before your competitors do.
+That advantage shrinks once everyone else does the same thing.
+Better to be early than late.

 You don't need to have it figured out.